[Hirata Village, Fukushima Prefecture] A panoramic view of nature! Head to Jupia Land Hirata to see a carpet of moss pinks

 The 2023 Shibazakura Festival is scheduled to be held from April 18th to May 14th

-Jupia Land Hirata is an outdoor experience facility that makes use of the natural beauty of the foot of Mt.
-Yomota, where you can experience relaxation and peace firsthand.
+Jupialand Hirata is an outdoor experience facility that takes advantage of the natural surroundings at the foot of Mt.
+Yomogida, offering a place to relax and unwind.

-Because it was built using the slope of the mountain, there are some steep sections with ups and downs and steps, but to ensure smooth travel within the park, 4WD electric wheelchairs have been installed.
-There is also a "sightseeing cart" available for use to travel around the park (200 yen per person).
+Because it's built on the slopes of the mountain, there are some areas with steep inclines and declines, but 4WD electric wheelchairs are available to ensure smooth movement throughout the park.
+A sightseeing cart is also available for touring the park (200 yen per person).

-If you climb the mountain to the top, you'll reach a height of 634 meters, the same height as Tokyo Skytree.
-You'll be able to see beautiful moss phlox and a spectacular view.
+If you climb the mountain and go near the summit, you'll reach 634 meters, the same height as the Tokyo Skytree.
+You can enjoy beautiful moss phlox and a panoramic view.

 A city-town scarecrow competition will also be held at the same time